Feud: Albania

 In Albania, gjakmarrja (blood feuding) is a tradition.
 Blood feuds in Albania trace back to the Kanun, this custom is also practiced among the Albanians of Kosovo.
 It returned to rural areas after more than 40 years of being abolished by Albanian Communists led by Enver Hoxha.

 In 1980, Albanian author Ismail Kadare published Broken April, about the centuries-old tradition of hospitality, blood feuds, and revenge killing in the highlands of north Albania in the 1930s.
 The New York Times, reviewing it, wrote: "Broken April is written with masterly simplicity in a bardic style, as if the author is saying: Sit quietly and let me recite a terrible story about a blood feud and the inevitability of death by gunfire in my country.
 You know it must happen because that is the way life is lived in these mountains.
 Insults must be avenged; family honor must be upheld...."
 The novel was made into a 2001 movie entitled Behind the Sun by filmmaker Walter Salles, set in 1910 Brazil and starring Rodrigo Santoro, which was nominated for a BAFTA Award for Best Film Not in the English Language and a Golden Globe Award for Best Foreign Language Film.

-There are now more than 1,600 families who live under an ever-present death sentence because of feuds.
+There are now more than 1,600 families who live under an ever-present death sentence because of feuds. and since 1991, some 12,000 people were killed in them.